kennythexu/kennythexu/_posts/2017-06-20-Subways-and-Strangers-an-Introduction.md

 ### Music is my peaceful place.

 For much of my life—and probably many of you can relate as well—music and other forms of art have been the mirrors of expression and creativity in my life.
-It's a solace I can escape to and ignore what's going on outside, like the subway's cacophony of people and sounds.
+It's a solace I can escape to and ignore what's going on outside, such as my daily subway commute and its cacophony of people and sounds.

 And it's not just listening to music.
 I can't remember a time when I couldn't read music.
 It's kind of like speaking English to me.
 I couldn't tell you a time when I couldn't speak.
 In the same way, I couldn't tell you a time that I couldn't read music.
 I picked up piano when I was around 6, and later I learned to play violin and guitar, making music a significant part of my life.